Skip to main content

 2017-05-01 14:28:07 ERROR [homeassistant.components.sensor.arest] No route to device: 192.168.0.18

 Do not print out API keys, tokens, usernames or passwords (even if they are wrong).
-Also note that _LOGGER.info is reserved for the core, use _LOGGER.debug for anything else.
+Be restrictive with _LOGGER.info, use _LOGGER.debug for anything which is not targetting the user.

 Use new style string formatting